nikolajlauridsen/VoxGrab/README.md

 #### Where's my subtitles?
-VoxGrab will save the subtitles in the same folder as the media files under the same name, but suffixed with .EN, or the country code for the selected language
+VoxGrab will save the subtitles in the same folder as the media files under the same name, but suffixed with .EN (or the country code for the selected language).

-(this will let [Plex](https://www.plex.tv/) find the subtitles and properly qualify their language)
+This will let [Plex](https://www.plex.tv/) find the subtitles and properly qualify their language

 #### Language support
 TheSubDB supports multiple languages besides English: